-The impact flash lasted 0.28 seconds and is the first ever filmed during a lunar eclipse, despite a number of earlier attempts.
+The impact flash lasted 0.28 seconds and is the first-ever filmed during a lunar eclipse, despite a number of earlier attempts.

 “Something inside of me told me that this time would be the time”, said Madiedo, who was impressed when he observed the event, as it was brighter than most of the events regularly detected by the survey.

 Unlike the Earth, the Moon has no atmosphere to protect it and so even small rocks can hit its surface.
-Since these impacts take place at huge speeds, the rocks are instantaneously vaporised at the impact site, producing an expanding plume of debris whose glow can be detected from our planet as short-duration flashes.
+Since these impacts take place at huge speeds, the rocks are instantaneously vaporized at the impact site, producing an expanding plume of debris whose glow can be detected from our planet as short-duration flashes.

-The two scientists assess the impact energy as equivalent to 1.5 tonnes of TNT, enough to create a crater up to 15 metres across, or about the size of two double decker buses side by side.
+The two scientists assess the impact energy as equivalent to 1.5 tonnes of TNT, enough to create a crater up to 15 meters across, or about the size of two double decker buses side by side.
 The debris ejected is estimated to have reached a peak temperature of 5400 degrees Celsius, roughly the same as the surface of the Sun.

 Madiedo comments: “It would be impossible to reproduce these high-speed collisions in a lab on Earth.
 Observing flashes is a great way to test our ideas on exactly what happens when a meteorite collides with the Moon.”